kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 Note that the `=~` sign is a _regular expression_ operator that has been inducted into `bash`.
 It returns a `0` for `true` and a `1` for `false`, which may sound contrary to expectations, but that is the correct behaviour.
 This may be seen by appending `echo $?` above to each branch of the `if` conditional.

-Moreover, when match, the left side is double quoted while the right side is either a literal, like `'.'`, or the dot character is escaped as in `\.`.
+Moreover, when matching, the left side is double quoted while the right side is either escaped as in `\.` or is a literal, like `'.'` [@dottest].
 If a plain `.` is used, with no "protection", it will natch any character in accordance with regex rules, and we risk getting the wrong result.
 It is attention to every small detail that ensures success with `bash` scripts.
 In the process, you also learn patience. :wink:

 ### Filenames with multiple dot characters